MKCA06/SnapDeal_Assignment/README.md

 5. **Influence of Referral Bulk Notifications:**
    Determine the effectiveness of referral bulk notifications in driving user clicks and subsequent activities.

-## 📚 Documentation/Presentation:

-Dive deeper into our findings and discoveries!
-Explore the comprehensive documentation and presentation in the [Snapdeal Referral Program Analysis GitBook](https://your-gitbook-link-here).

 ## 🌟 Join the Insights!